Telltale Signs Of Emotional Distance In Relationships And How To Bridge The Gap

 Emotional distance in a relationship can be painful

 While identifying the signs of emotional distance is essential to bridging the gap, it's equally important for couples to avoid placing blame.
-Whether you or your partner have withdrawn, it's vital to recognize that distance tends to happen gradually.
+Whether you or your partner have withdrawn, it's vital to recognize that emotional distance tends to happen gradually.
 Most people don't realize there's a problem until they feel significantly detached from their partner.

 While many factors can lead to distance, five common causes are explored below.